wiseman-timelord/CreditSight/README.md

 ```

 ### NOTATION
-- Issues with GPT code windows during production, hampered production of "graph.ps1", the most difficult script to produce.
+- Issues with GPT code windows during production of "graph.ps1", the most difficult script to produce in the project.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.